Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: Numerical experiments

+Figure \ref{fig-example3} plots the average relative RMSE, NC and NIC curves of three solvers under different sample sizes for Example \ref{example3}.
+We see that three solvers have much higher relative RMSE than they do for Example \ref{example2}, and NCL even fails in giving the desired estimator.
+The relative RMSE of CaZnRLS is a little (about $4\%$) higher than that of CoCoLasso.
+After checking the unbiased estimation $\Sigma$ of the covariance matrix of the true covariates, we find that the irrepresentable and minimum eigenvalue conditions in \cite{Datta16} are not satisfied.
+Now it is not clear whether our REC on $\mathcal{C}(\beta^*)$ holds or not.
+This does not contradict to the theoretical analysis in Section \ref{sec4} since now it is only known that our REC on $\mathcal{C}(\beta^*)$ holds w.h.p. when $X$ is from Gaussian ensemble.
+The first subfigure indicates that it is very likely for our REC not to hold when $X$ is from the uniform distribution.

-\begin{example} We generate $Z=X\odot M$ where the rows of $X$ are i.i.d. standard normal random vectors with mean zero and covariance matrix $\Sigma_X=I$, and the entries of $W$ follow the log-normal distribution, i.e., $\log(M_{ij})$ are i.i.d. $N(0,\tau^{2}I)$ with $\tau=0.5$ or $0.8$. \end{example} \begin{example} We generate $Z$ with the entries $(Z_{ij})_{n\times p}$ defined in the following way
+{\bf Case 2.
+Multiplicative errors} \begin{example} We generate $Z=X\circ M$ where the rows of $X$ are i.i.d. $\mathcal{N}(0,I)$, and the entries of $M$ are i.i.d. and follow the log-normal distribution, i.e., $\ln(M_{ij})$ are i.i.d and follow $N(0,\tau^{2}I)$ with $\tau=0.5$ or $0.8$. \end{example} \begin{example} We generate $Z$ in the same way as in Example \ref{example4} except that the entries of $X$ are i.i.d. and follow the Laplace distribution of mean 0 and variance 1. \end{example}

-where the rows of $X$ are independent and identically distributed standard normal random vectors with mean zero and covariance matrix $\Sigma_X=I$. \end{example} Figure \ref{fig4} and \ref{fig5} plot the average relative RMSE, NC and NIC curves of three solvers under different sample size for Example \ref{example3} and \ref{example4}, respectively.
-We see that for the two classes of errors, the relative RSME, NC and NIC of three solvers display similar performance as they do in the additive noise case.
-Since the size of Example \ref{example3}-\ref{example4} is same as that of Example \ref{example2}, the time of three solvers for the two examples has the same performance as they do for Example \ref{example2}, and we here do not report it.
+Figure \ref{fig-example4} and \ref{fig-example5} plot the average relative RMSE, NC and NIC curves of three solvers under different $n$ for Example \ref{example4} and \ref{example5}, respectively.
+By comparing Figure \ref{fig-example4} with Figure \ref{fig-example2}, we see that CaZnRLS and CoCoLasso have the similar performance as they do for the additive errors.
+That is, CaZnRLS is better than CoCoLasso in terms of the relative RMSE and NIC whether for $X$ corrupted by high noise or low noise, though its NC is (at most $2$) fewer than the NC of CoCoLasso.
+Along with Figure \ref{fig-example5}, we conclude that CaZnRLS has the similar performance when the rows of $X$ follow the Gaussian and Laplace distribution.

-Finally, we evaluate the performance of CaZnRLS and NCL for the problems generated with $p=5000$ by the following example. \begin{example} We generate $Z=X+A$ where the rows of $X$ are independent and identically distributed (i.i.d) standard normal random vectors with mean zero and covariance matrix $\Sigma_X=I$, and the entries of $A$ are independent and identically distributed and follow the Laplace distribution with mean $0$ and variance $\tau^2$. \end{example}
+{\bf Case 3.
+Missing data case} \begin{example} We generate $(Z_{ij})_{n\times p}$ for $Z_{ij}=X_{ij}$ with probability $1-\tau$ and $Z_{ij}=0$ with probability $\tau$ for $\tau=0.3$ or $0.5$, where the rows of $X$ are i.i.d. and obey the standard normal distribution $\mathcal{N}(0,I)$. \end{example} \begin{example} We generate $Z$ in the same way as in Example \ref{example6} except that $X_{ij}$ are i.i.d. and obey the exponential with mean 1 and variance 1. \end{example}